cahoover/rt-exeges-hugo/content/_index.md

 title: "Exeges"
 ---

-AI creates its own ocean of information disconnected from the original sources.
-This is a problem for companies because decisions increasingly rest on that second-hand ocean, and when an auditor, regulator, or court asks "why did you act?", a chat transcript is not an answer.
+Compliance and legal teams are starting to use AI to read regulatory filings, contracts, and legislation, but when an auditor or opposing counsel asks, "Why did you act?" a chat transcript is not an answer.
+Neither is an agent's memory log.

-Exeges enables analysts and AI agents to work across large, evolving document sets — regulatory filings, legal discovery corpora, contract portfolios, legislation — and record findings as annotations anchored to the specific source passage.
-Agentic work is automatically verified against the cited evidence; mismatches are rejected.

-Every analyst and agent starts from what's already been established.
-Exeges is the system of record for what the organization knows and how it came to know it, replayable, claim by claim, for an auditor, a regulator, or opposing counsel.
+Exeges makes AI document analysis audit-ready.
+Every finding, whether filed by an AI agent or a human analyst, must be anchored to the source passage it cites.
+Any finding whose citation doesn't verify against the document is rejected.

+When a new version of a document lands (a filing, a regulation, a contract), every difference is annotated automatically, section by section.
+Changes in sections of interest trigger an agent to investigate.

+A compliance analyst opens Exeges Monday morning to a queue of verified findings on Friday's Fed rule change, each already defensible and added to the shared record every future analysis starts from.
+When a regulator asks why a decision was made, the answer replays claim by claim back to source text.

 ## How today's systems fall short